adjaba/oldways/README.md

  Please view visualization here: https://github.mit.edu/pages/6894-sp20/FP-Oldways-Data-Visualization/

- The work was split among group members in the following way:
+Each member equally contributed to each part of the project.
+Work was primarily split among group members in the following way:

  ## Mattie
  * Generating Dummy Data for the purpose of visualization